BKHMSI/blog/_posts/2023-03-11-egyptians-in-ai.md

 layout: post
 title: Egyptians in AI Research
 date: 2023-03-11 00:00:00 +0300
 description: In this blog post, I share why I decided to create a website called "Egyptians in AI Research".
 I discuss my personal journey in pursuing a career in AI and the challenges I faced due to the lack of representation in Egypt.
-Through my website, I hope to inspire young Egyptians who aspire to break into the field.
+Through the website, I hope to inspire young Egyptians who aspire to break into the field.
 Finally, I share my vision for creating similar websites that celebrate diverse contributions in various fields.
 img: egyptians-in-ai.png
 tags: [ChatGPT, Egypt, AI]
 ---